 7Department of Surgery, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, Iran

-Objectives: One of the best therapies in women with diminished ovarian reserve (DOR), is the use of dihydroepiandrosterone (DHEA) before starting in vitro fertilization (IVF) cycles to increase ovarian reserve.
-In this study, we aimed to compare the effect of DHEA on women with DOR below and above 35 years old and to see if it"s useful at an earlier age.
+Objectives: The use of dehydroepiandrosterone (DHEA) before initiating in vitro fertilization (IVF) cycles to increase the ovarian reserve is considered as one of the best therapies in women with diminished ovarian reserve (DOR).
+Therefore, the present study aimed to compare the effect of DHEA on women (below and above 35 years old) with DOR and to find if this therapy is useful at an earlier age.

-Materials and Methods: This is a clinical trial study performed on 35 infertile women with DOR who referred to Imam Khomeini Hospital in Sari in 2017.
-The intervention was for six weeks, DHEA tablets were used before the start of the ICSI-ET cycle.
-Antral follicular counts (AFC) and serum AMH levels were measuredbefore and after the intervention and then ICSI was performed.Changes in AMH levels and AFC, number and quality of ovum and embryos and pregnancy, and implantation and abortion rates were measured.
+Materials and Methods: This clinical trial study was conducted on 35 infertile women with DOR who referred to Imam Khomeini hospital in Sari, Iran, during 2017.
+The intervention lasted for 6 weeks and DHEA tablets were used before the start of the intra-cytoplasmic sperm injection-embryo transfer (ICSI-ET) cycle.
+Antral follicular counts (AFCs) and the serum levels of anti-Mullerian hormone (AMH) were estimated before and after the intervention, followed by performing the ICSI.
+Finally, the changes in AMH levels and AFC, the number and quality of ovum and embryos and pregnancy, along with the rates of implantation and abortion were measured as well.

-Results: The mean AMH levels (P=0.02) and AFC (p<0.001) after DHEA consumption were significantly different from those prior to administration of DHEA, and the increase in the AFC was more significant in the age group under 35 (p=0.03).
-Also, these changes were more significant in Body mass less than 25 kg / m2 (P=0.04).
+Results: The mean AMH levels (P = 0.02) and AFC (P < 0.001) after DHEA consumption varied significantly from those before administering the DHEA, and the increase in the AFC was more significant in the age group under 35 years (P = 0.03).
+In addition, these changes were more significant in body mass of less than 25 kg/m2 (P = 0.04).

-Conclusions: It can be concluded that probably the supplementation of DHEA in women with insufficient ovarian capacity improves IVF prognosis and other parameters including Antral follicular counts and AMH especially in women under 35.
-Studies have shown that the probability of pregnancy occurrence in women was lower with increased BMI.
+Conclusions: In general, the supplementation of DHEA in women with insufficient ovarian capacity probably improves IVF prognosis and other parameters including AFC and AMH, especially in women under 35 years old.
+Further, based on different evidence, the probability of pregnancy occurrence in women is lower with increased body mass index (BMI).